peergum/peergum.github.io/_jobs/2014 - lasso-senior-developer.markdown

 logo:
   picture: /assets/images/eci-lasso-logo.png
   name: eci-lasso logo
-locations: [ "Richmond, BC", "Remote" ]
+locations:
+  - "Richmond, BC"
+  - "Remote"
 ---
 I started at Lasso early 2014 as a Senior Development Engineer.
 My main task was to familiarize with the extensive codebase of Lasso CRM, a development based on PHP, Symfony, MySQL that is used by